-The University has a small campus that is centrally located in the city of Tampa, Florida.
+The University has a small campus that is centrally located in Tampa, Florida.
 The nature of the services provided at Schiller requires that our building be open and accessible during extended periods each day.
-Since the campus is open, some individuals may engage in criminal activity.
-Therefore, regardless of the time of day or night, no matter where you are on campus, you should be alert and aware of your surroundings and exercise common sense safety precautions.
-In an emergency: Call 911.
+Regardless of the time of day or night, no matter where you are on campus, you should be alert and aware of your surroundings and exercise common sense safety precautions.
+In an emergency - Call 911.

-NON-RESIDENTIAL BUILDINGS Our campus has one main building which contains valuable equipment.
+Our campus has one main building which also includes valuable equipment.
 The building is unlocked during business hours, 8 a.m. to 5 p.m.
 Monday through Friday.
 It is essential that staff, faculty, and students cooperate to keep all facilities secure.
 Never prop open exterior doors.
 Never open a door for an individual you do not know.
 Always keep your assigned keys safe and report any loss immediately.
-Always keep your university identification card with you.
-If you notice an unauthorized entry or other suspicious activity, call the reception desk immediately at (813)323-9082.
-In an emergency, call 911.
+Always keep your University identification card with you.
+If you notice an unauthorized entry or other suspicious activity, call the reception desk immediately at +1 (813) 323-9082.
+In an emergency - Call 911.